bloodbee/website/content/posts/2022-09-14-everything-you-need-to-know-on-how-to-transpose-a-program-from-ruby-to-python.md

 ---
 template: post
-title: Guide on how to transpose a program from ruby to python
+title: Guide on how to transpose a program from ruby to python - Part 1
-slug: guide-how-to-transpose-program-ruby-to-python
+slug: guide-how-to-transpose-program-ruby-to-python-part-1
 socialImage: /media/screenshot-from-2022-07-13-09-41-23.png
 draft: true
 date: 2022-09-14T07:32:39.912Z